dsouzajude/pair-pilot-mcp/README.md

 ## AI Agent Integration

-> Note: Before using the MCP, ensure that it is run locally following the above commands.
+**Note❗️:** Before using the MCP, ensure that it is run locally following the above commands.
 It is intended to act as a standalone server for the Agent to connect to it.
 If it is not running already, the Agent will fail to connect to the MCP and it won't work.

 Add this configuration to your AI agent's MCP settings: